anishathalye/dotbot/test/README.md

 Testing
 =======

-Dotbot testing code uses [Vagrant][vagrant] to run all tests inside a virtual machine to have tests be completely isolated from the host machine.
-The test driver relies on the [Sahara][sahara] plugin to snapshot and roll back virtual machine state.
-The tests are deterministic, and each test is run in a virtual machine with fresh state, ensuring that tests that modify system state are easily repeatable.
+Dotbot testing code uses [Vagrant] to run all tests inside a virtual machine to have tests be completely isolated from the host machine.

 Installing the Test environnement
 ---------------------------------